 Fill them with your favorite ice cream and freeze them for a quick snack for unexpected company.

-My first memory of eating these pies is in 1042 when my twin sister and I got one along with a Pepsi Cola (no it wasn't RC Cola) for our 5th birthday.
+My first memory of eating these pies is in 1942 when my twin sister and I got one along with a Pepsi Cola for our 5th birthday.

 Daddy owned a country store and they, along with nabs and small cans of sausages and potted meat, were often traveler's lunch.